ainsleyCrawford/Mathematics/README.md

 Thus, to modify the triangular-number while loop into a hexagonal-number while loop, the condition was edited by replacing `n` with `(n*2)-1`, which gave the following: `while (i <= (n*2)-1) { hexagon += i; i++; }`.
 ## User Interface
-The Main method contains only two statements: `Console.Write("Welcome, user! ");` and `Start_Menu();`.
-The logic behind this is to allow the user to cycle through the all other program methods as much as she/he desires before returning to the Main method, and thus, closing the console application.
+The Main method contains only two statements: `Console.Write("Welcome, user! ");` and `Menus.Start_Menu();`.
+The logic behind this is to allow the user to cycle through the other program methods as much as he desire before returning to the Main method, and thus, closing the console application.

 Upon opening the application the user is welcomed and presented with the exhaustive list of functions:

     Console.WriteLine("Welcome, user!
 Type the number which corresponds to the function you would like to use:");
 Each number represents a case in a switch statement that calls a particular function via its class.
-For instance, the case to call the triangular numbers method, `TriangularLoop()`, in the triangular numbers class, `Triangular_Numbers`, is the following: `case 3: Triangular_Numbers.TriangularLoop();`.
+For instance, the case to call the triangular numbers method, `TriangularLoop()`, in the triangular numbers class, `Triangular_Numbers`, is the following: `case 4: Triangular_Numbers.TriangularLoop();`.

 To make each function interactive, the user is invited to input an argument to pass in.
 This has been achieved in each method using the TryParse method which reads an integer from the console.
 This argument is verified as the condition for an if statement which returns the message "Invalid Input" for invalid inputs.
 The code block below presents the general structure used to filter user input for each function:

-    if (Int32.TryParse(Console.ReadLine(), out input))
+    if (Int32.TryParse(Console.ReadLine(), out n))
-      {...}
+      // function logic
-    else {Console.WriteLine("Invalid input");}
+    else Error.InvalidInput();
+Regardless of whrther the function logic or exception path is taken, the function invocates `Menus.Second_Menu()` before terminating, passing in a string that represents the function from which the menu is being called, e.g.,

+    Menus.Second_Menu("triangle");
-At this point another switch statement reads the user's key press to either call the function it belongs to, call the menu of functions (`Start_Menu`), or return to Main.
+At this point another switch statement reads the user's key press to either recall the function that it was called from, call the menu of functions (`Start_Menu`), or to exit the program.